 '''

-rhc -aweblate app create -t python-2.7 --from-code https://github.com/
+rhc -aweblate app create -t python-2.7 --from-code https://github.com/nijel/weblate.gi

--WeblateOrg/weblate.git --no-git

 '''

 2. After installation everything should be preconfigured and you can immediately start to add a translation project as described below.
 For more information, including on how to retrieve the generated admin password, see Weblate on OpenShift.